jesuisstan/hypertube-video-library/README.md

 3. **Styling**: Tailwind CSS is used for styling, providing a modern and consistent design.
 The application features utility-first CSS, enabling rapid styling adjustments.
 The application supports 2 color themes: light and dark.

-4. **Language Support**: Matcha the dating app allows users select between 3 main languages for the interface: English, Français & Русский.
+4. **Language Support**: Hypertube app allows users select between 3 main languages for the interface: English, Français & Русский.

 5. **Real-Time Features**: Implemented chat functionality allows users to communicate once matched.
 Notifications for likes and visits are provided to enhance user engagement.